gsj987/dotvim/README.md

 ## plugin list:

 * django\_vim: Html highlight for Django HTML templates, usage: ":setfiletype htmldjango"
-* solarized: Color theme.
+* syntastic: a syntax checking plugin for Vim that runs files through external syntax checkers and displays any resulting errors to the user.
 * pydoc: Python documentation viewer and searcher, usage: :Pydoc foo.bar.baz, :PydocSearch foobar
-* pyflakes: A Vim plugin for checking Python code on the fly.
 * python-folding: Plugin to fold python code, usage: "F" to toggle all folds, "f" to toggle current folds.
 * python\_vasiliev: Enhanced version of the original (from vim6.1) python.vim.
 * pythononcomplete: Pythoncomplete omni-completion script shipped with vim 7.